menu

 Occupations and Workforce

-When you are in Hagerman, you'll notice that it is more blue-collar than most other communities in America.
-57.88% of Hagerman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Hagerman is a blue-collar town, with 57.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hagerman is a city of sales and office workers, farmers, fishers, or foresters, and construction workers and builders.
 There are especially a lot of people living in Hagerman who work in farm management occupations (26.76%), office and administrative support (16.60%), and sales jobs (11.41%).

 In addition, many people in Hagerman have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.